- Quality of Life & Wellness»

 - Inner strength

-There are countless other personality traits to be developed through effort and the use of this powerful tool.
+There are countless other personality traits to be developed through effort and implementing powerful tool.

 How are affirmations written?